sunfishcode/basic-text/README.md

 control characters, characters which depend on out-of-band information to interpret, non-characters, deprecated characters, and more, while aiming to preserve everything of practical use to plain text and formats built on top of plain text.
-See the [Background] document for further background information.
+See the [Book] for further information.

 It also includes a Rust crate which aims to implement the Basic Text format, providing several utilities: